mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Use MC to simulate detectors to get the geometric term for efficiency calculation
 - [ ] Get an idea of run length needed to get certain levels of statistics for certain bin widths.
 Talk to Elizabeth about fluence at 8 m etc, guess an efficiency, and work it out.
 - [ ] Make a timeline for Andy, and mostly ask Clint how quick he can make things
-- [ ] Normalise timing_photon code by det volume
 - [ ] Count number of neutrons in lead cap stuff in peak and not in peak, as fn of lead thickness
-- [ ] Test what the stack does when 5V power is abruptly removed.
-Does it seamlessly switch to battery?
-- [ ] Check if the battery charges from 5V in..
-Shouldn't but might be nice
 - [ ] Test what happens to files when power is removed, when stack is turned off, etc
 - [ ] Restart new file every 30 mins or so